natunaorg/fivem/BUILDING.md

 - ### **❌ You DON'T need to build the files when:**
-    1. After editing non-typescript files (Javascript [.js], HTML [.html], etc)
-    2. After editing UI files or files under UI folder.
+    1. After editing UI files or files under UI folder.
-    3. After editing the `natuna.config.js` file (Why?
+    2. After editing the `natuna.config.js` file (Why?
 Because this files are included on the core with FiveM NodeJS export-import method).

 ---